Klipper3d/klipper/docs/Config_Reference.md

 #   be provided when using an hd44780 display.
 #line_length:
 #   Set the number of characters per line for an hd44780 type lcd.
-#   Defaults to 20.
-Another common value is 16.
+#   Possible values are 20 (default) and 16.
 The number of lines is
 #   fixed to 4.
 #cs_pin:
 #sclk_pin: